 In October 2014 Keane released his second autobiography called The Second Half which, true to form, contained a no holds barred account of his footballing life.

 In November 2013 Keane was back in management when he was asked by Republic of Ireland manager Martin O’Neill to join his coaching staff as assistant manager.

 In July 2014 Keane was appointed as assistant manager to Paul Lambert at Aston Villa, combining the role with his existing Irish one.

-After one year in this dual role Roy Keane left Aston Villa as he was unable to juggle his responsibilities for both club and country.
+The dual role that Keane had taken on didn’t work and he left Aston Villa as he was unable to juggle his responsibilities for both club and country.

-The team had a good tournament beating Italy to qualify from their group but went out in the second round to hosts France.
+The team had a good Euro 2016 tournament beating Italy to qualify from their group but went out in the second round to hosts France.

-Keane regularly appears as a pundit on ITV’s football coverage and has gained massive popularity from his “harsh but fair” analysis of games.
+Alongside his coaching work with Ireland, Keane regularly appears as a pundit on ITV’s football coverage of Champions League football and has gained massive popularity from his “harsh but fair” analysis of games.